Decentralisation in France: Territorial

-Functional decentralisation
+Functional

 This aspect of decentralisation takes place when central or local government decides not to directly carry out one of its powers but to transfer the power to a public body or quango.

 In such a case the body has a clearly defined function and budget to carry out the function.
 Examples could be Universities or the RATP transport authority in Paris.